AdobeDocs/learning-manager.en/help/migrated/adobe-learning-manager-integration-aem.md

 1. Choose the required Catalog filters that will be displayed on the page.

-# Create site from Blueprint
+## Create site from Blueprint

-The ALM reference site package provides a “Learning Site Blueprint,” which enables you to create a website for your learning platform.
+The ALM reference site package provides a "Learning Site Blueprint," which enables you to create a website for your learning platform.
 AEM blueprints allow you to build webpages directly from AEM Sites components.
-You need not use any templates.&nbsp;
+You need not use any templates.

 1. On the AEM start page, click **Sites**.

-1. Click **Create > Site**.&nbsp;
+1. Click **Create > Site**.

-1. Click Learning Site Blueprint.&nbsp;
+1. Click Learning Site Blueprint.

    ![](assets/learning-site-blueprint.png)

-1. Click Next.&nbsp;
+1. Click Next.

-1. On the properties page, enter the page metadata.&nbsp;Click Create.&nbsp;
+1. On the properties page, enter the page metadata.
+Click Create.

    ![](assets/blueprint-properties.png)

 1. Click the Home hyperlink to navigate to the home page of the site that you have created.
 On this page, you can customize the widgets and catalog components.

-# Code your website
+## Code your website

 In addition to using the built-in templates and creating your website from scratch using the WYSIWYG components, you can also write code and build the site.

 The code is in the [Reference site GitHub repository](https://github.com/adobe/adobe-learning-manager-reference-site) for you to get started.

-The main parts of the template are:&nbsp;
+The main parts of the template are:

 * core: Java bundle containing all core functionality like OSGi services, listeners or schedulers, as well as component-related Java code such as servlets or request filters.
 * ui.apps: contains the /apps (and /etc) parts of the project, ie JS&CSS clientlibs, components, templates.
 * ui.content: contains sample content using the components from the ui.apps
 * ui.frontend: contains React components.

-All the code is in the repo to get you up and running.&nbsp;
+All the code is in the repo to get you up and running.

-# Import and add learning manager components to existing web-page or template
+## Import and add learning manager components to existing web-page or template

 Installing AEM reference site package adds the Learning Manager components to your AEM Sites instance.
 By default, you can add these components to the web project (website) Learning Site that we provide out-of-the-box.
 These components are also available in the website that you create from the Learning Site Blueprint.